sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 T: 14m

-- Yes
-- That wasn't a yes/no question, it was an a, b, or c question... yes?
-- Yes, we decided to do them all, design by committee
-- But then we changed a few things
+- We ultimately settled on a combination of the last two

 ---

 # How does this all come together?

-- ~~Add an Artifact manifest~~ Retracted the Artifact manifest
-- Add a `subject` and `artifactType` field to the Image manifest
+- Add a `subject` and `artifactType` field to the Image and Index manifests
 - Add a referrers API to query the subject field
 - Clients manage a tag if the referrers API isn't available

 ???

-- The result of merging everything together is:
+- The result of merging the last two options together is:
-- We did add an Artifact manifest, but this was pulled for now
 - Added subject and artifactType to Image manifest
 - And we added both a new referrers API and a fallback to using a tag